 At its core, marketing automation is a solution comprised of actions and results.

-Marketers are plagued by innumerable challenges spanning across the marketing chasm: from automating email campaigns, operationalizing lead generation activities, pre-scheduling or auto-creating social media posts, and optimizing content for SEO, the list goes on and on.
+We get it — you’re plagued by innumerable challenges spanning the marketing chasm: from automating email campaigns, operationalizing acquisition activities, pre-scheduling or auto-creating social media posts, and optimizing content for SEO, the list goes on and on.

 For many marketers, a typical day is spent constantly juggling each of these until they’re blue in the face.
 Sound familiar?